 Speed of response is the factor customers rate as most important when it comes to a great customer experience.
 Plus, 38% of consumers expect a response to their queries within 3-5 hours.
 To adopt a more proactive approach to customer comms, why not implement automated messaging to deliver information before a customer picks up the phone?

-For example, once a loan application is submitted, financial services providers could send an SMS landing page or create a Mobile Journey with Esendex to inform customers of what to expect throughout the next stages of the application process, provide them with answers to FAQs and reassure them that they will be updated via SMS/RCS/WhatsApp.
+For example, once a loan application is submitted, financial services providers could use SMS landing pages or create a Mobile Journey with Esendex to inform customers of what to expect throughout the next stages of the application process, provide them with answers to FAQs and reassure them that they will be updated via SMS/RCS/WhatsApp.

 As is the case with any communication strategy, for this to be effective, the messages need to be both received and read.
 So, it’s important to know your customer preferences and offer the channels they like to use, whether it’s one or multiple (in which case, you should consider creating a multichannel messaging strategy).